Yukesh432/transformer-model/readme.md

 - Includes different supervised finetuning techniques by constructing ICL training dataset.eg.
 MetaICL, PICL
 - However these approach does well to some extent, but quickly reach the saturation performance as training data increases.

-Apart from pretraining, the another area of work focuses on the **inference**.
+Apart from pretraining, the another area of work focuses on the ICL capabilities during **inference time**.
 Using different techniques for demonstrating in-context task helps LLMs to generate desired output.

 #### Demonstration Designing:

 It includes:

-- **Demonstration Organization:**
+- **Demonstration Organization:** When we have set of example data, demonstration organization involves picking some examples and deciding their order

 - **Demonstration Formatting:**
--

 **b.
 Instruction Following:** LLM's gained the ability to follow instruction better to perform specific task.
 Task that are given to LLMs with specific instruction tends to perform better than without the proper instructions.